robnewman/quilt-pagila-data/README.md

 ## 5. Benchmarking PostgreSQL

-Now we are able to benchmark our PostgreSQL database tables directly within Jupyter.
+Now we are able to benchmark our PostgreSQL database queries directly within Jupyter.
 Provided you have cloned this repository, you should be able to do exactly this by opening the `0.1-robnewman-pagila.ipynb` notebook in the `notebooks` directory.
+This contains all the native Panda's SQL queries.

 ## 5.1.
 A note on flushing the cache (creating "cold client, cold server" conditions)